alanjones2/Alan-Jones-article-code/riskviz/draft.md

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/riskviz/images/hmap.png)

-Which definitely shows the proportion well enough but it has been suggested that a random disperasal of the tiles might give a better impression of the random nature of the events.
-Here's the code to implement that.
+Which definitely shows the proportion well enough but Speigelhalter[4] has been suggested that a random dispersal of the markers might give a better impression of the random nature of the events.
+The code below is pretty much the same as above, except that I shuffle (randomise) the 1 dimensional array before converting it into a grid.

     # Shuffle the data and redraw